 - It cannot be obscene or vulgar

-- It must not have been reserved by another applicant
+- Another applicant must not have reserved it.

 A few key facts to keep in mind about the company name approval process: